 Community-based Tobacco 21 ordinances are important building blocks toward a statewide Tobacco 21 law.
 These local laws raise awareness and build support across the state.

-The Illinois communities of Aurora, Berwyn, Bolingbrook, Buffalo Grove, Chicago, Deerfield, Elk Grove Village, Evanston, Glen Ellyn, Gurnee, Highland Park, Hopkins Park, Lincolnshire, Maywood, Mundelein, Naperville, Oak Park, Peoria, Riverwoods, Skokie, Vernon Hills, Washington, Wheaton and Wilmette have enacted Tobacco 21 ordinances.
+In Illinois, Tobacco 21 has already been adopted by over 30 municipalities–covering nearly one third of Illinois–including the Illinois communities of Aurora, Berwyn, Bolingbrook, Buffalo Grove, Chicago, Deerfield, Elk Grove Village, Evanston, Glen Ellyn, Gurnee, Highland Park, Hopkins Park, Lincolnshire, Maywood, Mundelein, Naperville, Oak Park, Peoria, Riverwoods, Skokie, Vernon Hills, Washington, Wheaton and Wilmette, and is being considered by dozens more.
 Lake County is the first in Illinois to raise the minimum age to purchase tobacco in its unincorporated areas.
-More than 260 communities and counties nationwide have already adopted Tobacco 21.
+More than 430 cities across 24 states, plus six states, have already adopted Tobacco 21.

 Local support is a key component of getting a Tobacco 21 ordinance passed.
 RHA staff work to educate elected officials about preventing tobacco use.
 When residents like you voice support for Tobacco 21 with your community leaders, the wheels turn much faster.
 Conversations with local police, public health department staff and school officials have also proven helpful.